sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 - No custom MMU setting is applied as part of DPB.
 - When upgrading from a prior image into the new image supporting DPB:
  1. All HW SKUs that are defined in prior images must be supported in the new image.
  2. All HW SKUs are upgraded into the same exact HW SKU after upgrade into the new image.
+It is advised to migrate to **base** HW SKU to make use of seamless DPB capabilities.
  3. No modifications allowed to ports that are already broken out by the virtue of HW SKU.
 For example, in case of DellEMC-Z9332f-C64O16SH (16 x (4x100G) + 16 x 400G), lower 64 ports remain to be 100G.
 The upper 16 ports are 400G, but the user may use DPB to break-out any of the upper 16 ports to 100G.
 The user may later undo breakout on these upper 16 ports.
 But the lower 16 front-panel ports will remain static at 16 x (4x100G).
+To overcome above restriction,  DB migration along with DPB specific changes required during release upgrade.
+Later this SKU can be switched to base SKU.
  4. Customers can (but don't have to) change HW SKU before upgrade, if deployment plans have changed.
 (Requires customers to change configuration - a maintenance activity)

- 5. Warm reboot may be used for software upgrade (assuming no other underlying issue)
-- When downgrading from an image supporting DPB to an older image that DPB is not supported:
+5. When downgrading from an image supporting DPB to an older image that DPB is not supported:
-	 1. User needs to remove all "new" configuration (features not supported in the old image) including DPB, before initiating a downgrade.
+	 - User needs to remove all "new" configuration (features not supported in the old image) including DPB, before initiating a downgrade.
-	 2. The configuration must match the contents of the port-config.ini file that will be used by the downgrade image.
+	 - The configuration must match the contents of the port-config.ini file that will be used by the downgrade image.

 ### 1.1.2 Scalability Requirements